-If you own a small business or are thinking about starting one, the question of business planning usually comes up.
+If you own a small business or thought about starting one, the question of business planning usually comes up.
 Yet, most small businesses rarely have a written business plan in place at any time during their existence.
 So do you need a business plan?

 There are several reasons for not starting one:

 - Business plans are intimidating.
-There are a too many books on the subject, most with long, detailed processes on how to do it, and, if followed, most result in a plan that is a book in itself.
+Too many books exist on the subject, most with long, detailed processes on how to do it.
+However, most result in a plan that into a book in itself.

 - The owner of the business doesn’t have the time to do it because they are too busy running their business.

-- Hiring a professional to do it is costly, especially since its really supposed to be the owner’s plan, not the professional’s.
+- Hiring a professional to do it is costly, especially since it’s really not the owner’s plan.